 Develop a landscape design/drawing for the provided residence.
 Base maps should be printed on 11" x 17".
-Once printed verify scale is 1in=10ft. design drawings are to be made directly on the provided base maps.
+Once printed verify scale is 1in = 10ft.
+Design drawings are to be made directly on the provided base maps.
 Use provided examples of landscape drawings for example of effective designs and color techniques.

-All material can be found at...http://www.hortla.okstate.edu/outreach/youth-info/4h/basemap-11X17
+All material can be found at https://agriculture.okstate.edu/departments-programs/hla/research-extension/youth/landscape-design-fair-entry.html Competition

-Competition Guidelines
+Guidelines

-• Use white 11" X17" paper to horizontal exhibit landscape drawings.
+- Use white 11" X17" paper to horizontal exhibit landscape drawings.

 - Create a column on right side of sheet for title block, 2 inches wide from top of drawing to bottom.
-List the following in INK: Scale, symbols of plants, numbers representing trees, shrubs and plants and how many of each plant were used in the landscape.
-Example: 1-rose(6), 2-Oak trees(4),3-Petunia(3dozen or 36).
-Name, date and chapter.
+List the following in INK: Scale, symbols of plants, numbers representing trees, shrubs, and plants and how many of each plant were used in the landscape.
+Example: 1-rose (6), 2-Oak trees (4),3-Petunia (3dozen or 36).
+Name, date, and chapter.

 - Drawing is top view (plan view)

-- Use the scale provided: 1in=10ft

-- Hand drawings or CAD will be accepted
+- Use the scale provided: 1in=10ft ☐ Hand drawings or CAD will be accepted

 - Draw plant symbols at mature plant size.

 - Use the plant symbols and the materials symbols provided.

-- Drawings must be full color.
+- · Drawings must be full color.

 - Walkways should be 3ft or 5ft wide

 - Patio(s) are required on the back of the house

 - In the drawing use a line to indicate the planting beds.
 All small trees, shrubs, and perennials should be inside a planting bed.
 Large trees could be found in the lawn or inside planting beds.

 - 7. Grades 3-5

 - 8. Grades 6-8

 - 9. Grades 9-12

-Horticulture in Our Lives Poster Exhibit
+HORTICULTURE IN OUR LIVES POSTER EXHIBIT

-Posters must be 14" X 22" and must be permanently signed and dated on the back prior to laminating.
+- ❖ Posters must be 14" X 22" and must be permanently signed and dated on the back prior to laminating.
 Judging committee may mark or punch if not marked.
 Text of posters should be readable from at least 10ft. away.

-Choose a fruit, vegetable, nut spice or beverage (tea, coffee, chocolate) crop, and create a poster depicting one of the following topics related to that crop:
+- Choose a fruit, vegetable, nut spice or beverage (tea, coffee, chocolate) crop, and create a poster depicting one of the following topics related to that crop:

-- a.
-History(domestication process, global spread via immigrants, etc.)
+- A. History (domestication process, global spread via immigrants, etc.)

-- b.
-Production
+- B. Production

-- c.
-Use in different cultures
+- C. Use in different cultures

-- d.
-Use in different processed foods
+- D. Use in different processed foods

 - 10. Grades 3-5

 - 11. Grades 6-8

 - 12. Grades 9-12